Baiye Tofu Rolls

 • Thinly slice the onion into strips.

-• Rinse and trim the enoki mushrooms.
-Roughly chop the cilantro.
+• Rinse and trim the enoki mushrooms (if you use them).
+Trim cilantro.

-• Place rolls into a hot pan or grill, and cook until golden and slightly crispy, about 2–3 minutes per side.
+• Place the rolls on a hot pan or grill, and cook until golden and slightly crispy —about 2–3 minutes per side.

-• Sprinkle generously with Chinese BBQ seasoning and black sesame.
+• Sprinkle generously with BBQ-oil mix and black sesame seeds.
 Serve hot.

 Video